 Many, if not most, assessment centers will ask you to make an individual or group presentation.
 So, make sure that you work on your public speaking skills in advance, to make sure that you deliver a great presentation.

-Begin by taking our test to find out how good your presentation skills are, so that you can assesses your current strengths and weaknesses.
+Begin by taking our test to find out how good your presentation skills are, so that you can assess your current strengths and weaknesses.
 Next, learn good presentation skills, with our article on speaking to an audience.

 Last, even the most prepared presenters feel nervous before they speak to a group.
 Manage presentation nerves by making sure that you stay hydrated before you speak, practice deep breathing, make eye contact with key decision makers, and visualize your success.

 Keep in mind that you may not be competing with other people in your assessment, in which case you're measured against a predetermined standard.
-Do your individual best, be a good team player, and make sure that you show how well you work with others.
+Do your best, be a good team player, and make sure that you show how well you work with others.